 Solder: We prefer solder with a 60/40 tin to lead composition and a thickness of 0.20mm.
 This thickness of solder is perfect for almost all our applications and it’s what we recommend.
 The details on the solder that we use are here.

 Iron: Having a quality solder iron and different size tips makes any job easier and faster.
 Many of the issues we see coming from customers stem from cheap irons and small tips.
 If an iron isn’t powerful enough or the tip is too small, then the surface temperature never gets high enough to flow the solder evenly.
 We recommend at least a 30-watt iron, unfortunately these can be expensive and if you aren’t planning on doing much soldering, that expense can be difficult to justify.
-We do offer an inexpensive solder iron kit for those not wanting to invest several hundred dollars, but if you have a lot of soldering to do and want to minimize hassle and increase longevity, then do yourself a favor and buy a nice iron.
+There are inexpensive Solder Irons out there that will work for small jobs, but if you have a lot of soldering to do and want to minimize hassle and increase longevity, do yourself a favor and buy a nice iron.
 For our own LED projects and the LED kits we build for customers we use an iron like this one.

 Solder Iron Tip: Because not all solder pad surfaces are the same size, often solder irons come with interchangeable tip sizes; some have fine points and others have wider wedge style tips.
 Matching the size of the tip to the size of the surface can make heating up the solder pad much easier.
 If you are unable to get solder flowing on the pad, it’s probably because the iron tip is too small and not spreading the heat over a wide enough area.